karesztrk/mind-map/Blog/Deliver my font.md

   - font
 date: 2023-11-25
 ---
-In this post, i want to show my techniques for delivering web fonts efficiently.
+In this post, I want to show my techniques for delivering web fonts efficiently.
 I've always harbored a strong inclination toward aesthetic elements in the world of fonts.
 It fascinates me that we can convey the same meaning with different styles, creating a diverse user experience.
 Whether it's Franklin for news, Mono for scientific contexts, or Inter/Noto/Montserrat/Nunito for general use 🤓, the choice of typeface can profoundly impact the overall feel of the content.
 However, it's important to note that I'm a hobbyist, not a professional font designer or calligrapher.
 In this post, I'd like to share my techniques for efficiently delivering web fonts.
 ## Pick a Font
 Choosing a font is perhaps the most challenging and abstract task.
 It involves deciding the tone you want for your page.
 I usually explore options on [Google Fonts](https://fonts.google.com/), [1001Fonts](https://www.1001fonts.com/), or [Font Squirrel](https://www.fontsquirrel.com/).
 [Variable fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide) are my preference due to their versatility in style, and you can find them on [Google Fonts](https://fonts.google.com/variablefonts) or [Variable Fonts](https://v-fonts.com/).